-- 1. Preliminary Review Process.
+- 2. Preliminary Review Process.
 The following process must be completed prior to filing a Formal Complaint with SANDAG. - 2.1 Informal Resolution: Prior to submitting a formal complaint, the complaining party shall contact the Jewish Family Service of San Diego (JFSSD) Title VI Coordinator for assistance in resolving the matter informally as soon as is practical, generally within 15 calendar days of the time from when the subject of the complaint occurred, or the complaining party became aware of JFSSD's alleged non-compliance with state or federal non-discrimination laws.
 Complaints must be filed within 180 days of the alleged incident.

-The IFSSD Title VI Coordinator can be reached at:

-Dana Toppel, Chief Operating Officer Jewish Family Service of San Diego JOAN & IRWIN JACOBS CAMPUS 8788 Balboa Avenue San Diego, CA 92123

-Fax: (858) 637-3001 Email: danat@jfssd.org

-NOTE: JFSSD encourages all persons filing a complaint for discrimination to use Certified Mail through the U.S. Postal Service and/or ensure that all written correspondence can be tracked easily.
+The JFSSD Title VI Coordinator can be reached at: Kristine Stensberg Senior Director of Nutrition and Aging Jewish Family Service of San Diego JOAN & IRWIN JACOBS CAMPUS 8788 Balboa Avenue San Diego, CA 92123 Fax: (858) 637-3001 Email: kristines@jfssd.org NOTE: JFSSD encourages all persons filing a complaint for discrimination to use Certified Mail through the U.S. Postal Service and/or ensure that all written correspondence can be tracked easily.
 For complaints originally submitted by fax or email, an original, signed complaint must also be mailed to the Title VI Coordinator as soon as possible, but not later than one hundred eighty (180) days from the alleged date of discrimination.